adonispuente/insights-dashboard/docs/app-sre/runbook/integration-gitlab-housekeeping.md

 waiting time.
 Even if this issue is addressed, there could be other unexpected reasons that could cause a lot of waiting on pipelines to finish (Jenkins performance issues).

-The query below will show how many times the integration rechecked the status of the pipeline.
+The Cloudwatch log query below will show how many times the integration rechecked the status of the pipeline.
 A large number of attempts for a single MR might suggest something happening with that MR and the build pipelines.